AmitKumarDas/dive/README.md

 # dive
-Dive in a project by redoing its build, test & run parts.
-Learn the project in the process.
+- Dive in specific projects by redoing its build, test & run parts
+- Learn the project in the process
+- The list of projects is limited

+Note: Only the projects that give a better `DevEx` to `build`, `test` & `run` any software projects of the world

 ### what & how
 - Create project specific folders